In this article

 • Creates 50% or more of your revenue through the sale or sharing of personal information.

-• Had $25 million in gross revenue in the preceding calendar year (so January 1, 2022, to December 31, 2023, to start, and then from Jan.
-1 to Jan.
-1 after that).
+• Had $25 million in gross revenue in the preceding calendar year.
 The “preceding calendar year” part was added with the CPRA to make it clear what they meant by $25 million in annual gross revenues.

-In theory, you could have to comply with CPRA one year and not the next, depending on your revenue mix and business initiatives, but the CPRA is in line with many laws around the country and the world, and most of what it requires will likely soon be considered general best practice, so it doesn’t make a lot of sense to try to figure out each year whether you can get out of it.
+In theory, you could have to comply with CCPA one year and not the next, depending on your revenue mix and business initiatives.
+However, CCPA regulations are in line with many laws around the country and the world, and most of what it requires is considered general best practice, so it doesn’t make a lot of sense to try to figure out whether you can get out of compliance each year.

-The penalties for not complying with the law haven’t changed much from CCPA to CPRA.
-However, the new CPRA empowers the Attorney General, California’s 62 different district attorneys, and a brand-new California Privacy Protection Agency to enforce it, with those powers coming into force on July 1, 2023.
+The penalties for not complying with the law haven’t changed much from the CCPA to the CPRA.
+However, the amendment empowers the California Attorney General, California’s 62 different district attorneys, and the California Privacy Protection Agency (CPPA) to enforce it.
+The CPPA’s ability to enforce the CCPA began on July 1, 2023.

 That means there are a lot more “cops on the beat,” so to speak, with the ability to investigate business practices and bring actions to penalize those organizations that are not in compliance.